bennyschmidt/ragdoll/personas.md

 ![312257245-36d8f336-993a-4b85-8ec2-25f85e82ca14](https://github.com/bennyschmidt/ArthasGPT/assets/45407493/ce91da99-f6fc-4b55-9d45-f83a69ca37d5)

 _Google correctly bolds "Buffalo Milk", but incorrectly bolds the wrong price of "3 gil".
-It's clear that the "1 gil" next to the word "Buffalo Milk" belongs to another item, but unfortunate that Google couldn't truncate that one, and actually show "4 gil" here.
-In any case, this was the 2nd search result, the 1st one being entirely unrelated._
+It's clear that the "Cost.
+1" next to the word "Buffalo Milk" belongs to another item, but unfortunate that Google couldn't truncate that one, and actually show "Cost.
+4" here._

-To me it confirms the power of [llamaindex](https://github.com/run-llama/LlamaIndexTS/)'s vector store and query engine for search and analytics, in addition to these creative tasks.